-Known for its breathtaking beauty, outdoor adventure, new age nuance, energy vortexes, and world class dining, it’s no doubt one of the best destinations to offer a unique mountain bike experience.
-This trip boasts riding the best of Sedona.
+Known for its breathtaking beauty, outdoor adventure, new age nuance, energy vortexes, and world class dining, Sedona also offers a unique mountain bike experience—and this trip boasts the best riding you can find there.
 Riding through miles of panoramic landscapes, juniper and pinion pine forests, and with famous rock formations and vistas around every corner, you’ll be sure to have a grin on your face with each punchy climb.

 The trails here are as diverse as they are distinct, from fast and fun to technical features that will test every level of rider.
 There are endless slickrock playgrounds, steep and chunky descents, drops, technical climbs, sandstone rollers, and plenty of exposure.